GVRQ/GVRQ/README.md

 <h3 align="left">Hi there 👋 I'm Alexander,</h3>
 <p>Stockholm-based data scientist and digital marketing expert with a background in E-Commerce Analytics and Management.
-With an entrepreneurial mindset and strong technical skills in Python, SQL, Machine Learning, Data Science, Tableau, MS Office, Keras, NLTK, TensorFlow, Matplotlib, Seaborn, XGBoost, and CatBoost, I deliver innovative data-driven solutions that drive growth.
+With an entrepreneurial mindset and technical skills in Python, Machine Learning, Data Science, Tableau, I focus on innovative data-driven solutions that drive growth.
 I have extensive experience in extracting actionable insights from massive amounts of data, cross-domain measurement, and decision-making.
-I continuously seek new opportunities to apply my expertise.

 <h3 style="text-align: left;" align="left">Connect with me:</h3>